danielsaidi/website_danielsaidi/collections/_posts/2022/2022-05-06-creating-hex-based-colors-in-uikit-appkit-and-swiftui.md

 ## Conclusion

-Being able to create colors from hex codes is a nice thing to have in place, for instance if you persist or receive raw hex strings or integers.
-Just keep in mind that supporting features like light and dark mode with programatically created colors can be messy.
-In many cases, color assets are more convenient.
+Creating colors from hex codes is nice to have in place.
+Just keep in mind that light & dark mode with programatically created colors can be messy.
+For most cases, use color assets.

-If you're interested in the source code, you can find it in the [SwiftUIKit]({{project.url}}) library.
+If you're interested in the source code, you can find it in my [SwiftUIKit]({{project.url}}) library.
 Don't hesitate to comment or reach out with any thoughts you may have.
-I'd love to hear your thoughts on this.